-- Replace YourProfilesServerName with the name of your Profiles database server.
+- Replace \$(YourProfilesServerName) with the name of your Profiles database server.

-- Replace YourProfilesDatabaseName with the name of your Profiles database.
+- Replace \$(YourProfilesDatabaseName) with the name of your Profiles database.

-- 4. Execute the scripts you modified in steps #2 and #3 to create the jobs.
+- 3. Execute the scripts you modified in steps #2 and #3 to create the jobs.
 The following jobs will be created:

 - a.
 ProfilesRNSGeoCode

 - b.
 PubMedDisambiguation_GetPubs

 - c.
 PubMedDisambiguation_GetPubMEDXML

 - d.
-ExporterDisambiguation GetFunding
+ExporterDisambiguation_GetFunding

+- e.
+ProfilesRNS_GetBibliometrics

+- 4. Update the Profile.Import.PRNSWebservice.Options table to add a google webservices API key.